Runes Does Not Have a Specification

 Note that tags are grouped by parity, i.e., whether they are even or odd.
 Unrecognized odd tags are ignored.
 Unrecognized even tags produce a cenotaph.

-All unused tags are reserved for use by the protocol, may be assigned at any time, and must not be used.
+All unused tags are reserved for use by the protocol, may be assigned at any time, and should not be used.

 Body